 And the episode “ Let That Be Your Last Battlefield” explored racial bigotry and the subsequent slavery and animosity on both sides that evolved from it.

 Sidestepping the Censors to Serve the Greater Good

-Roddenberry’s message seemed clear: enemies can become allies, old injuries can be healed, and peace can reign wherever and whenever people of goodwill decide to make it so.
-What it takes, from each subsequent generation, is a careful analysis and rethinking of the beliefs and attitudes that we adopted as eager young sponges from the people and media around us before we knew how to decide for ourselves the ultimate survivability of the viewpoints espoused by “us versus them” ideologies.
+Roddenberry’s message seemed clear — enemies can become allies, old injuries can be healed, and peace can reign wherever and whenever people of goodwill decide to make it so.
+What it takes, from each subsequent generation, is a careful analysis and re-examination of the beliefs and attitudes that we adopted as eager, young sponges from the people and media around us before we knew how to decide for ourselves — the ultimate survivability of the viewpoints espoused by us vs. them ideologies.

 The Final Frontier